Where to find the best ice cream in Melbourne

 Beku Gelato

 There's nothing quite like a fruity gelato on a summer's day.
-Beku, now on Lygon Street Carlton, creates natural handmade gelato with tropical flavours.
-With new, fresh flavours released each month, fan favourites like coconut sorbet won't last forever.
+Beku creates natural handmade gelato with tropical flavours.
+With new, fresh flavours released each month, fan favourites like coconut sorbet don't last forever.
 Check out Beku's Instagram and see the changing menu via stories.

 Pidapipo Lygon Street

 Pidapipo combines an Italian’s love of the ‘icy arts’ with a fondness for local ingredients.
-Handmade daily, the rotating selection of flavours are testament to their dessert obsession.
-Favourites include pistachio, blood orange and vanilla bean with honeycomb.
-Try out their new selection of cakes, perfect for birthdays and celebrations.
-Flavours include, banoffee pie, bombe Alaska and coconut cloud.
-Find them on Lygon Street in Carlton.
+Handmade daily, the rotating selection of flavours are a testament to the team's dessert obsession.
+Order pistachio, fior de latte or rockmelon sorbetto.
+Try out the selection of cakes, perfect for birthdays and celebrations.
+Flavours include banoffee pie, bombe Alaska tiramisu and more.

 Kariton Sorbetes